awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-bounce-complaint.md

 The number that's shown under **Emails sent** is the number of emails that we considered in making this determination\.
 The number under **Sent over period** is the period of time during which you sent those emails\.

+To learn more about each status value and how we work with you to address issues that impact your account, see the [sending review process FAQs](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/faqs-enforcement.html) in the *Amazon Simple Email Service Developer Guide*\.

 ### Bounce Rate<a name="channels-email-deliverability-dashboard-bounce-complaint-overview-bouncerate"></a>

 This section shows the current bounce rate for your account\.
 The bounce rate for your account should remain below 5%\.
 If the bounce rate for your account exceeds 10%, we might temporarily pause your account's ability to send email\.